aarongeorge/Frontend-Boilerplate/README.md

 **Show me?**

-Everything in `$TYPE-SCALES` is automatically created by using the `generateTypeScaleStyles()` function that is used in `/src/scss/base/_typography.scss`.
+Everything in `$TYPE-SCALES` is automatically created by using the `generate-type-scale-styles()` function that is used in `/src/scss/base/_typography.scss`.
 So anything defined in the `$TYPE-SCALES` map is always created without you having to do anything more.
 If you defined more than one breakpoint (Which is the case by default), then the changes across breakpoint are already taken care of when you change breakpoints in your browser.

 **Now how about that math you said I didn’t have to do?**

 Using the default `$TYPE-SCALES` and `$BREAKPOINTS` maps we can have the following code:

     .testingTypography {
-        @include setTypeScale(h1);
+        @include set-type-scale(h1);

         .nestedContent {
-            @include setTypeScale(h2, h1);
+            @include set-type-scale(h2, h1);
         }
     }

     @include breakpoint (tablet) {
-        @include setTypeScale(h2);
+        @include set-type-scale(h2);

         .nestedContent {
-            @include setTypeScale(h3, h1);
+            @include set-type-scale(h3, h1);
         }
     }

-`setTypeScale` takes an entry defined in `$TYPE-SCALES` as the first parameter and an optional context as the second parameter.
+`set-type-scale` takes an entry defined in `$TYPE-SCALES` as the first parameter and an optional context as the second parameter.

 Let’s break down what’s happening above.
 In `.testingTypography` we have set the typescale to `h1`.
 Now `h1` is defined in `$TYPE-SCALES` under the `default` breakpoint.
 So we have applied all of those styles defined in `$TYPE-SCALES->default->h1` to `.testingTypography`.